Chingling152/unity-extended/README.md

 Some useful extension methods to build-in unity classes.

 ## Attributes
-Attributes to classes and fields
+Unity Attributes to classes and fields

 ## Utils
-W.I.P
+Some extension to C# buld-in classes